midnightntwrk/midnight-wallet/typescript/packages/dapp-connector-api/docs/api/README.md

 ```

 ## Examples
-In this section you'll find examples on how you can fully utilize the dapp connector api.
+In this section, you'll find examples demonstrating how to fully utilize the DApp connector API.

 ### Submitting a transaction

-In this example, we'll authorize and submit a transaction from a DApps perspective using the DApp connector API.
+This example demonstrates how to authorize and submit a transaction from a DApp's perspective using the DApp connector API.

 ```ts
 try {